The Black Prism: Background

 A Prism represents the god Orholam (a name possibly related to 'hohlraum', a concept in the thermodynamics of radiation, or possibly from the Hebrew 'ohr ha'olam, translated as 'light of the world'), who is believed to bestow magical power upon his chosen.
 The Prism's abilities, ceremonial authority, status, and Chromeria-sponsored protection grant him a great deal of personal agency, though he has the least official governing power during peacetime.
 This governing role falls to the 'White,' a non-drafting leader who makes most of the Chromeria's political decisions.
 Prisms typically die or begin to lose their colors after serving for seven, fourteen, or twenty-one years.

-Only one person per generation is typically meant to be a 'full-spectrum light-splitter.'
+Only one person at a time is typically meant to be a drafter capable both of splitting white light into colours and drafting all seven (the abilities believed to be bestowed on the Prism by Orholam).
 However, both Guile brothers, Gavin and Dazen, possess this rare ability.
-Gavin, the elder brother, was groomed from a young age to become the Prism by their father, Andross Guile, who is a high-ranking member of the Chromeria, representing one of the spectrum colors.
+Gavin, the elder brother, was groomed from a young age to become the Prism by their father, Andross Guile, who is a high-ranking member of the Chromeria, representing one of the spectrum colors (red).

 The trouble begins when Dazen burns down the powerful White Oak family house, killing several women and children inside.
 As a result, the Chromeria seeks to capture him.
-Dazen quickly gains allies among the Chromeria's enemies, leading to a brief but bloody conflict.
+Dazen quickly gains allies among the Chromeria's enemies, leading to a brief but bloody conflict (the "False Prism's War").
 The war culminates at Sundered Rock in the Satrapy of Tyrea, where Gavin ultimately defeats his brother.
 Following Dazen's defeat, his general, Corvan Danavis, surrenders.
 The aftermath leaves Tyrea devastated, with almost all its men killed and its fertile farmland destroyed.